Warren3000/Hearthvale/Hearthvale/Project Plan/ProjectPlan.md

 - [x] Weapon UI and tests updated to reflect level 1 as the starting point [NEW]

 **Remaining:**

-- [ ] Design weapon experience and leveling system
+- [ ] Design weapon experience and leveling system based on kills
+    - [ ] Define XP gain per kill based on enemy type and difficulty
+    - [ ] Set XP thresholds for each weapon level (e.g., 100 XP for level 2, 200 XP for level 3)
+    - [ ] Implement weapon XP gain logic in combat manager
-- [ ] Implement weapon XP gain on use or kill
+- [x] Implement weapon XP gain on kill
 - [ ] Add weapon level-up effects and stat increases
-- [ ] UI for weapon XP and level display
+- [x] UI for weapon XP and level display
-- [ ] Integrate weapon levels with combat calculations
+- [x] Integrate weapon levels with combat calculations
+- [ ] Implement in-game weapon switching (currently, dagger is hardcoded; allow player to change weapons during gameplay)
 - [ ] Playtesting and polish for weapon leveling

 </details>